DrakenWan/Yale3/README.md

 *skills section*  |     :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark:
 *accomplishments* |     :x: | :x:  | :x:

+## What is Deepscan?

+It is nothing but a fancy term for the functionality to scrape more data as the linkedin limits the list of content shown for each section in the profile (on average max of 3 items in a list).
+So you have to press on show more.
+This takes you to a next "DOM object" that covers entire window with full list of items in a section.
+So for this you have to checkmark the "deepscan" checkbox button and then as usual press on "extract <section name>" button to get the full list of items.
+If you are doing the scraping on profile page for same section.
+Do not forget to uncheck it.

 ## Bug reporting
 I strive to make the code as general as possible but the extractor tool may not be perfect.
 If you find any bug on any profile please let me know in [issues](https://github.com/DrakenWan/Yale3/issues) section.